University campus in Michigan

 Industry & Workforce

-Michigan has emerged as the nation's automotive cybersecurity capital, driven by the convergence of traditional manufacturing expertise and cutting-edge connected vehicle technology.
+Michigan is the nation's automotive cybersecurity capital, driven by the convergence of traditional manufacturing expertise and advanced connected vehicle technology.
 The 15th Annual Automotive Cybersecurity Detroit Conference in Dearborn brought together vehicle manufacturers, suppliers, and technology companies to address challenges as malicious activity from threat actors increased 30-40% in 2024 (Automotive IQ 2025).
 With vehicles becoming smarter and more connected daily, Michigan's position at the forefront of this transformation creates unprecedented opportunities for cybersecurity professionals.

 Salary Outlook